Jon400/New_Space_Ex1/README.md

 ### StarMatching.py

-* `estimate_transformation`: Uses RANSAC to estimate the Affine transformation from Image1 to Image2.
+* `estimate_transformation`: Uses RANSAC to estimate the Affine transformation from Image1 to Image2 (with least squares or ransac for the lines).
 * `get_star_matches`:
+* `plot_matches`: Plot a fixed **n_first** number of matches found.

 ## Part 4: Results

+You can refer to the `Demo.ipynb` file or run it yourself to view the results.